Confidence-Aware Multi-Field Model Calibration: Experiments

 \subsection{Online A/B Test}

-We conduct one week's online A/B test separately on two business scenarios to evaluate the effectiveness of ConfCalib in practical applications.
-In each scenario, we randomly split users into two groups, each with tens of millions of users everyday.
-One group receives recommendations by ConfCalib, while the other one gets recommendations by a well-crafted baseline.
-On an industrial advertising platform, ConfCalib achieves a relative improvement of 2.42\% in CVR compared with the baseline.
-On the Top-grossing of a popular Android app store, ConfCalib obtains relative improvement of 32.6\% and 49.1\% in CTR and the revenue over the baseline.
-The data distribution shifts frequently on the Top Grossing scenario, and ConfCalib can better adapt this variability to achieve a significant improvement.
+We conduct one week's online A/B test separately on two industrial scenarios to evaluate ConfCalib's effectiveness in practical applications.
+In each scenario, we randomly split users into two groups, each with tens of millions of users daily.
+One group receives recommendations from ConfCalib, while the other gets recommendations from a well-crafted baseline.
+On Huawei's online advertising platform, ConfCalib achieves a relative improvement of 2.42\% in CVR compared with the baseline.
+On Top-grossing of Huawei AppGallery, ConfCalib obtains relative improvement of 32.6\% and 49.1\% in CTR and revenue.
+Top-grossing is a small-scale scenario where data distribution shifts frequently, and ConfCalib can better adapt this variability to achieve a significant improvement.